epiccoleman/advent_of_code_ex/notes_2021.md

 ## notes - 2021

+## popping up the grid rewrite stack

+almost there. i've just reworked the merge function. i take it as a good sign that the implementation here has gotten a lot simpler while also being more capable. most of the work was just writing new tests to characterize the actual behavior.

+in order to make writing the tests a bit easier, i added the bit i was planning for from_rows to cause it to ignore nils in the input.

+here's what's left to do:
+from_rows - should take a config like new to allow to set the origin. should have an option to ignore a given value from_cols - ditto above, ignore nils from_strs - take a char to ignore append_grid - this should be updated to not use rows, and instead use merge slice - make sure this still works. should take a config to include or discard the cut line. should not use rows.

+probably need a function to shift a grid to a new origin (translate)

+print - have some ideas for this, basically to_strs but allow a bit more customization of the print, could make it less useless. probably leave this for another time though.

 ## further down the grid rabbit hole

 alright so, at this point i've done a ton of work in Grid2D, I think it's come together quite nicely.
 The new api is a little nicer to use in some important ways, sticks closer to normally expected behaviors from functions with names like update and at and new.